Fecal microbiota transplant: Ulcerative colitis

 In May 1988, Australian professor Thomas Borody treated the first ulcerative colitis patient using FMT, which led to longstanding symptom resolution.
 Following on from that, Justin D. Bennet published the first case report documenting reversal of Bennet's own colitis using FMT.
 While C. difficile is easily eradicated with a single FMT infusion, this generally appears to not be the case with ulcerative colitis.
 Published experience of ulcerative colitis treatment with FMT largely shows that multiple and recurrent infusions are required to achieve prolonged remission or cure.

 Cancer

 Clinical trials are underway as of 2020 to evaluate if FMT from anti-PD-1 immunotherapy donors can promote a therapeutic response in immunotherapy-refractory patients.

+Autism

+Once linked with naturopathy, there have been serious studies into treating autism with fecal microbiota transplants.
+One such study was conducted in Shanghai, China, and an earlier study led by Arizona State University.
+The Arizona treatment has received a United States Patent (#11,202,808), though the researchers stress the need for further research due to the small sample size and open-label nature of their research.

+Fibromyalgia and IBS

+A 2024 review found that fecal microbiota transplantation may reduce pain intensity and improve fatigue and quality of life in patients with fibromyalgia.
+A 2023 review found that fecal microbiota transplantation improved symptoms of irritable bowel syndrome compared to a placebo.

+Obesity

+A 2025 New Zealand study of 87 obese adolescents who were treated with fecal microbiota transplantation found that after four years there was an 11.2kg difference between the placebo group and the treated group.
+The treated group also had a waist circumference 8cm less than the placebo group and less body fat.
+Researchers at the Liggins Institute at Auckland University are working to develop a commercially viable treatment.

 Adverse effects

 Adverse effects were poorly understood as of 2016.
 They have included bacterial blood infections, fever, SIRS-like syndrome, exacerbation of inflammatory bowel disease in people who also had that condition, and mild GI distress which generally resolve themselves soon after the procedure, including flatulence, diarrhea, irregular bowel movements, abdominal distension/bloating, abdominal pain/tenderness, constipation, cramping, and nausea.
 There are also concerns that it may spread COVID-19.

-A person died in the United States in 2019 after receiving an FMT that contained drug-resistant bacteria and another person who received the same transplant was also infected.
-The FDA issued a warning against potentially life-threatening consequences of transplanting material from improperly screened donors.
+In 2019, a person died in the United States after receiving an FMT that contained drug-resistant bacteria, and another person who received the same transplant was also infected.
+The US Food and Drug Administration (FDA) issued a warning against potentially life-threatening consequences of transplanting material from improperly screened donors.